patrickmch/Bouldering-Competition-API/readme.txt

 To Do:
 -everything should be returned to the client as JSON -clean up imports
--better error handling
+-have a function to return a multiple matched values from a basic search (e.g. a bunch of comps) -better error handling
 -foreign key constraint on venue_id in competitions -address fields have separate street, zip, etc